Orthopedic surgeon Richard Alvarez talks the best compression socks for nurses.

 What else can nurses do to take care of their feet and legs?

-Dr. Richard Alvarez grew up in Knoxville, TN.
+Dr. Richard Alvarez grew up in Knoxville, Tennessee.
 He has served the Chattanooga community since 1987 as an orthopedic foot and ankle specialist.
 Over the past 25 years, he has built a local and national reputation for being a leader in the field of foot and ankle surgery.
-He is currently serving as the Professor and Chairman of the Department of Orthopedic Surgery for the University of Tennessee College of Medicine in Chattanooga.
+He currently serves as the Professor and Chairman of the Department of Orthopedic Surgery for the University of Tennessee College of Medicine in Chattanooga.

 Dr. Alvarez continues to take an active role in foot and ankle research and has contributed to over 10 book chapters and more than 30 publications of foot and ankle literature.
 He strongly believes evidence-based research aids practitioners in making good decisions in the management of various foot and ankle injuries and diseases.